Hooking With Sandra La Madeleine

 Welcome to the first ever “Hooking With” interview!

-This week, we interviewed Sandra of L’amas de Laine.
+In this week’s Hooking With, we interviewed Sandra of L’amas de Laine.
 Our readers requested several questions be asked.
 Well…you asked, we asked, and she answered!
 Join us as we introduce to you, Sandra La Madeleine.

 Salut!
 My name is Sandra La Madeleine, but you can call me San.
 I am a 29 year old French-Canadian.
 I am obsessed with Harry Potter, the color black, and caramel lattes.
 I fell in love with crochet around 6 years ago.
 My love for yarn started because I wanted to make something for my baby.
 The idea of creating a blanket or a hat for her was very special.
 Can’t think of anything more personal than that.
 Then as I played around with yarn, trying to make slippers and scarves, I really got addicted to it.